Channel induced dynamics of quantum information in mixed state free QFTs: Results

-Having understood the static action of channels, we move towards studies of a time-dependent setup.
-We start by looking at the dynamics of quantum information again in the context of 1D harmonic chain system with the evolution disturbed by classical mixing channels.
-We examine how von Neumann entanglement entropy of an interval of length $l=0.1\mathcal{L}$ varies in time (see Figure \ref{fig:mobility}).
-This evolution is perturbed by adding, at $t=0$, a classical mixing noise on a single site in the system in a distance $d$ from the interval of interest.
-At first, the graphs follow typical trajectories for the growth of the entanglement entropy \cite{Coser_2014} increasing linearly and saturating at a level proportional to the size of the subsystem $l$.
-However, at some point in time, the entanglement entropy offsets from the free evolution course and rises above the value it was heading to.
-This is the place at which the lattice excitement caused by the channel arrives at the considered interval.
-We observe that for equally spaced values of $d$ the entanglement entropy elevates at equally spaced points in time.
-This phenomenon is consistent with the quasi-particle picture that was introduced to understand the entanglement spreading in TFD states \cite{Calabrese:2005in, Calabrese:2016xau,Chapman_2019}.
-In such a framework we treat quasi-particles as excitations of the Hamiltonian normal modes spreading across the system at constant velocities $v_n$ that in the continuum limit $N \rightarrow \infty$ are given by:
+To begin with, we evaluate the dynamics of quantum information in the context of a 1D harmonic chain system in a vacuum state with the evolution disturbed by a classical mixing channel.
+We examine how von Neumann entropy of an interval of length $l=0.1\mathcal{L}$ varies in time (see Figure \ref{fig:mobility}).
+This evolution is perturbed, at $t=0$, by classical mixing noise in a distance $d$ from the interval of interest.
+At first, the entanglement entropy increases linearly and then saturates at a level proportional to the size of the subsystem $l$ \cite{Coser_2014}.
+In addition, we notice that for all the values of $d$ the calculated relative change in von Neumann entropy saturates at the same value, thereby respecting the translation symmetry of the system.
+Later on, the entanglement entropy offsets when the lattice excitation induced by the channel arrives at the considered interval.
+We observe that for equally spaced values of $d$ the entropy elevates at equally spaced moments in time.
+This phenomenon is consistent with the quasi-particle picture, which was introduced to understand the entanglement spreading in TFD states \cite{Calabrese:2005in, Calabrese:2016xau,Chapman_2019}.
+In such a framework, we treat quasi-particles as excitations of the Hamiltonian normal modes spreading across the system at constant velocities $v_n$ that, in the continuum limit $N \rightarrow \infty$, are given by: